 Bonus: What's In A Photographer's Bag?

 Speaker: Let's bump some tunes together!

-Umbrella: On the off chance it rains in sunny Arizona, an umbrella comes in handy AND can make a great prop.
+Umbrella: On the off chance it rains in dry and sunny Arizona, an umbrella comes in handy AND can make a great prop.

 Hand and Face Wipes: You never know what you're going to touch, so disinfectant wipes are a great option when on the go.